-While both of these products serve the same purpose, the biggest difference between these two products would be the ingredients inside it.
+While both of these products serve the same purpose, the most significant difference between these two products would be the ingredients inside it.

 A bay rum aftershave has two main ingredients – bay leaf and rum.

-Scent is another thing that separates this two.
-Bay rum aftershaves have a strong scent characterized by a woodsy, earthy or spicy scent.
+The scent is another thing that separates these two.
+Bay rum aftershaves have a strong smell characterized by a woodsy, earthy or spicy odor.

 Barberry Coast Bay Rum Aftershave

 One of the best characteristics of the Barberry Coast bay aftershave would be its authentic bay leaf scent that brings back memories of sailors rubbing dried leaves on their skin.

 Their scent is as close as you’ll get to the first bay rum aftershaves manufactured decades past.